Paying for a Funeral

-Some states have programs to assist in paying for funerals, but the administration is usually done locally, primarily through the county.
+Some states have programs to help pay for funerals, but the administration is usually done locally, primarily through the county.
 If you need help paying for a funeral, we recommend that you contact either your county coroner’s office or the agency in your area that handles health and human services.
 To help you get started, we have cataloged information on how each state handles financial assistance for funeral expenses.
 Please visit our state assistance page by clicking here.

 Getting help when the deceased is an infant: Many local funeral homes offer deeply discounted or free services when the deceased is a baby.
 Be sure to check with the providers in your area to see if this is a program they offer.
 Particular organizations provide financial help to those who suffer the loss of an infant.
 Two of the largest are Angel Names and The Tears Foundation.

 Depending on the resources available in your area, you may be able to find help paying for funeral or burial expenses through charitable or non-profit organizations.
 Information on how to secure these types of funds is decentralized, so you will need to do a bit of work to determine where to apply.
 Most grants provided by these types of groups are need-based, so you should be prepared to provide documentation of your situation.

-The best place to start is with local faith-based groups since they often have a system to provide help to those in need.
+The best place to start is with local faith-based groups since they often have a system to help those in need.
 Fraternal groups such as the Elks Club, the Shriners, or Rotary Club may have programs to assist in dire situations.

-On a national level, the Salvation Army (www.salvationarmyusa.org / 800-SAL-ARMY) and the Red Cross (www.redcross.org / 800-733-2767) can be a good place to start.
+On a national level, the Salvation Army (www.salvationarmyusa.org / 800-SAL-ARMY) and the Red Cross (www.redcross.org / 800-733-2767) are good places to start.
 Both typically have local offices that can refer you to the proper person.